 It is not common knowledge that the full name of Trinity House is:

-It is not commonly-known that the full name of Trinity House is actually ‘The Master, Wardens and Assistants of the Guild Fraternity or Brotherhood of the most glorious and undivided Trinity and of St. Clement in the Parish of Deptford Strond’.
+‘The Master, Wardens, and Assistants of the Guild Fraternity or Brotherhood of the most glorious and undivided Trinity and St. Clement in the Parish of Deptford Strond’.

-During the Second World War, Trinity House provided in excess of 3,000 ships and 2,000 vessels, along with 200+ pilots working 24/7 to help the United Kingdom during the months around D-DAY according to the Trinity House History blog.
+During WWII, Trinity House provided over 3,000 ships and 2,000 vessels, along with 200+ pilots working 24/7 to help the United Kingdom during the months around D-DAY according to the Trinity House History blog.

 When asked for a comment on this article, a Trinity House spokesperson said: